wonderbird/malimo/README.md

 ## Acknowledgements

 The [application icon](assets/application-icon) is the `folder-document.png` from the "Tango harm-on-icons" icon set, which is published in the [Open Icon Library](https://sourceforge.net/projects/openiconlibrary/) using the [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
 Thanks to the author(s) for their work ❤️.

-Many thanks to [JetBrains](https://www.jetbrains.com/?from=malimo) who provide an [Open Source License](https://www.jetbrains.com/community/opensource/) for this project ❤️.

 ## Installation